-- Adaptive re-use of the existing built environment, to serve the needs of the visitors.

-Rehabilitate the physical conditions of the surrounding built environment, to promote the area as a tourist attraction.
+- Adaptive reuse of the existing built environment to cater to visitors' needs. - Rehabilitating the surrounding built environment to promote the area as a tourist attraction.

-Provision of sufficient touristic facilities including restaurants, traditional markets, and accommodation.

-- Increase the diversity of cultural activities by establishing a cultural centre and platform for activities.

-- Emphasis on the visual connection of the citadel to the Roman Theatre, by creating a panoramic viewpoint. - Provide public transportation accessibility from the different parts of the city, such as the downtown and Raghadan Square. - Provide sufficient parking lots for both cars and touristic buses. - Provide pedestrian roots in the site that lead from the surrounding areas to the site and connect the Roman Theatre with the site through stairs. - Rehabilitate the open spaces into public parks and landscapes to serve the historical site. - Improve the infrastructure of the area.
+- Providing sufficient tourist facilities such as restaurants, traditional markets, and accommodation. - Increasing the diversity of cultural activities by establishing a cultural centre and platform for activities. - Emphasizing the visual connection of the citadel to the Roman Theatre by creating a panoramic viewpoint. - Providing public transportation accessibility from different parts of the city, such as the downtown and Raghadan Square. - Offering sufficient parking lots for both cars and touristic buses. - Providing pedestrian routes in the site that lead from the surrounding areas to the site and connect the Roman Theatre with the site through stairs. - Rehabilitating open spaces into public parks and landscapes to serve the historical site. - Improving the infrastructure of the area. - Ensuring the participation of the local community in decision-making through workshops, consultations, and design surveys.